IronCoreLabs/ironcore-alloy/README.md

 ## Getting Started

 Follow the links above to get the latest version for the appropriate language.
-You can see the examples on our main docs site [here](https://docs.ironcorelabs.com).
+You can see the examples on our main docs site [here](https://ironcorelabs.com/docs/).
+We also have specific [vector database integration examples](https://ironcorelabs.com/docs/cloaked-ai/integrations/) for our Cloaked AI functionality showing how to protect embeddings in various vector databases.

 ## Building Locally